msolorio/msolorio/README.md

 # Hello and welcome. 👋

-### I'm a software developer, mentor, surfer, and science and tech enthusiast.
+### I'm a software developer, mentor, and science and tech enthusiast.

  <!-- and life long learner interested in the power of technology to improve human life. 🌱 -->